Cyanide: Pest control

 M44 cyanide devices are used in the United States to kill coyotes and other canids.
 Cyanide is also used for pest control in New Zealand, particularly for possums, an introduced marsupial that threatens the conservation of native species and spreads tuberculosis amongst cattle.
 Possums can become bait shy but the use of pellets containing the cyanide reduces bait shyness.
 Cyanide has been known to kill native birds, including the endangered kiwi.
 Cyanide is also effective for controlling the dama wallaby, another introduced marsupial pest in New Zealand.
 A licence is required to store, handle and use cyanide in New Zealand.

 Cyanides are used as insecticides for fumigating ships.
 Cyanide salts are used for killing ants, and have in some places been used as rat poison (the less toxic poison arsenic is more common).

 Niche uses

 Potassium ferrocyanide is used to achieve a blue color on cast bronze sculptures during the final finishing stage of the sculpture.
 On its own, it will produce a very dark shade of blue and is often mixed with other chemicals to achieve the desired tint and hue.
 It is applied using a torch and paint brush while wearing the standard safety equipment used for any patina application: rubber gloves, safety glasses, and a respirator.
 The actual amount of cyanide in the mixture varies according to the recipes used by each foundry.

-Cyanide is also used in jewelry-making and certain kinds of photography such as sepia toning.
+Cyanide is used in jewelry-making and certain kinds of photography such as sepia toning.

 Although usually thought to be toxic, cyanide and cyanohydrins increase germination in various plant species.